Skip to main content

 }

-If you don't specify the type attribute, the method name is used by default if you enabled the -parameters compiler flag in the getting started section:
+If you don't specify the type attribute, the method name is used by default:

 @JobWorker